 Please note that due to the unpredictable nature of this disease, this policy can and will change in accordance to community health concerns and governor’s orders.

 As of November 18, the History Center at Courthouse Square is open by appointment only Monday through Friday, 10a to 4p.
 Last non-shopping visit is scheduled for 3p.
-This order will remain in effect until January 1, 2021.
+This order will remain in effect until January 3, 2021.
+We will return to our normal schedule with the following rules in place beginning January 6, 2021.

 The number of guests allowed in the courthouse is 15 and large groups will be required to split up in order to comply with current Department of HHS orders.